Safeguarding of Vulnerable Adults (SoVA)

 Is this course only about identifying signs of abuse?

 The course is an introduction to safeguarding.
-It explains the symptoms and signs of abuse but it also takes a holistic view of social and care workers responsibilities when caring for a vulnerable adult.
+It explains the symptoms and signs of abuse but it also takes a holistic view of the legal and ethical responsibilities of health and social care workers. when caring for a vulnerable adult.
 It discusses the process of reporting information that is disclosed and the steps individuals must take to accurately record concerns in writing.